Current Planned Developments in Greater Estero

 Milan Villas- Northwest Corner of Williams Road and Three Oaks

-The homes are set into two rows, with a road for internal access running north-south inside the developments and a roundabout at the southern end.
-Some original trees and landscaping have been retained along Williams Road to the corner with Three Oaks.
-The homes are around 1,500 sq ft and are for sale at the $500K level.
+The homes are set out in two rows, with a road for internal access running north-south through the development and a roundabout at the southern end.
+Some original trees and Landscaping have been retained along Williams Road to the corner with Three Oaks.
+The homes are around 1,500 sq ft, and those still for sale are at the $500K level.

 Northwest Corner of Estero Parkway and Ben Hill Griffin